dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 }
 ```

-The pseudo code above should give us an idea of what is the workflow of opening a file from a VFS point of view, as you can see the process is pretty simple in principle: getting the mountpoint_id from the vfs, if one has been found get strip out the mountpoint path from the path name, and call the fs driver open function, if this function call is succesfull is time to initialize a new vfs file descriptor item.
+The pseudo code above should give us an idea of what is the workflow of opening a file from a VFS point of view, as we can see the process is pretty simple in principle: getting the mountpoint_id from the vfs, if one has been found get strip out the mountpoint path from the path name, and call the fs driver open function, if this function call is succesfull is time to initialize a new vfs file descriptor item.

 Let's now have a look at the `close` function, as suggested by name this will do the opposite of the open function: given a file descriptor id it will free all the resources related to it and remove the file descriptor from the list of opened files.
 The function signature is the following: